roderickmackenzie/matlab_robot_buggy/WS0/worksheet.md

 Doing this lab with the emulator
 -----------------
 Just as you would have to in the real world, I am going to give you the emulator and the *real* lab sheets which are unadapted for the emulator, it is your job to get through the labs and do the tasks with the emulator.
 Read though all the experimental sections of the lab sheets so you understand what is going on.
+As ever I will be helping you get through the example sheets, with a team of demonstrators.

 On to worksheet 1
 -----------------